barbarer/py4e-int/_sources/iterations/peer_int.rst

    :feedback_c: Correct! 'xyzabc' satisfies two requirements: len(5) == 5 and s[:2] == 'xy'.
    :feedback_d: Try again.
 There is only one password that satisfy the two requirements of getting out of the loop.
    :feedback_e: Try again.
 There is one password that satisfy the two requirements of getting out of the loop.

    .. code-block:: python

-      Which of the following passwords gets us out of the loop?
+      Which of the following passwords stops the loop?

       valid = False
       while not valid: